zeuslawyer/cl-functions-spotify-masterclass/README.md

 # Repo for the Chainlink Functions Deep Dive Masterclass
 This repo houses code prepared to demonstrate the power of Chainlink Functions.
 Chainlink Functions is a powerhouse technology that helps blockchain engineers connect their Decentralized Applications to **any** data source or API on Earth.
-While keeping API keys and secrets secure (through encryption), and having the data returned from decentralized computation run through
-Chainlink's consensul protocol, to ensure that the data returned to your smart contract is
+While keeping API keys and secrets secure (through encryption), and having the data returned from decentralized computation run through Chainlink's consensus protocol, to ensure that the data returned to your smart contract is
 - trust minimized
 - verifiably cryptographically truthful

 The Masterclass will be held on 2 May 2023, at 5pm EST.  Details can be found [here](https://go.chain.link/masterclass/functions-module-1).

-> **Important**
+> **⚠️⚠️⚠️ Important ⚠️⚠️⚠️**
 > registration is compulsory!

 Chainlink Functions is currently in a closed beta.
 Request access to use Chainlink Functions at https://functions.chain.link.